GradStart 2023 Nursing program

 Conditions of employment

-Participants on the GradStart program are employed by Sydney Children’s Hospitals Network on a temporary 12-month contract.
-The Sydney Children’s Hospitals Network honours program participants have the option to be employed on a part-time 0.8 FTE basis for 24 months.
+Participants in the GradStart program are employed by Sydney Children’s Hospitals Network on a temporary 12-month contract.
+Sydney Children’s Hospitals Network honours program participants have the option to be employed on a part-time 0.8 FTE basis for 24 months.

 Australian Health Practitioner Regulation Agency (AHPRA) Nurses Registration

 All participants must be eligible to apply and be granted their NSW Nurses Registration prior to commencement of the program.
 Failure to meet this criterion will prevent the first year registered nurse from applying for and commencing the program.